George Jackson (song): Bob Dylan political activism

 Bob Dylan's involvement with specific civil rights groups and organizations is not clear, but his music made him a widely influential figure in the American protest movement of the 1960s, though he did not necessarily want to be associated with the label.
-After several albums and a traumatic motorcycle accident in 1966, Dylan took a break from the public light.
+After several albums and a traumatic motorcycle accident in 1966, Dylan took a break from the public limelight.
 Bob Dylan biographer Anthony Scaduto alleges that the song may have been written in part as a response to fellow musician and political activist, Joan Baez, who urged him to get back into political activism in her song "To Bobby".

 Cover versions

 The song was recorded 33 years later by Steel Pulse on their 2004 album, African Holocaust; the album which also included an updated version of their own song 'Uncle George', which was also in tribute to George Jackson.

 Southern soul singer and songwriter J.P.
 Robinson released his cover on a 1972 single.
+Fairport Convention recorded a live version of the song in April 1973, a version that was released with the CD reissue of Nine.
 Joan Baez performed a live cover of "George Jackson" on May 25, 1977, in New York, NY while on tour.